 In practical terms, strategically executing a defense is simply not something that non-attorneys can do.
-For example, a skilled Bradenton criminal defense attorney is able to identify critical weaknesses in the prosecution’s arguments early on, thus giving them opportunities to push for a favorable outcome.
-If the prosecution is bringing a case against you in which it’s clear that some element of their argument is poorly-supported by the evidence, then your attorney may be able to push for a dismissal or a reduction in the charges.
+For example, a skilled Bradenton criminal defense attorney is able to identify critical weaknesses in the prosecution’s arguments early on, thus providing opportunities to push for a favorable outcome.
+If the prosecution is bringing a case against you in which it’s clear that some element of their argument is poorly supported by the evidence, then your attorney may be able to push for a dismissal or a reduction in the charges.

-Here at Fowler Law Group, our Manatee County criminal defense lawyers are relentless advocates who are constantly looking for ways to secure a favorable outcome for our defendant-clients.
+Here at Fowler Law Group, our lawyers are relentless advocates who are constantly looking for ways to secure a favorable outcome for our clients.
 We encourage you to contact us as soon as possible to learn more about how we can help you navigate the challenges of criminal prosecution.

 As a criminal defendant, it may seem like you are in a vulnerable position.
-After all, the entire criminal litigation process is in many ways dehumanizing, particularly at the arrest phase — for example, you may have been verbally (and perhaps even physically) intimidating by law enforcement officers in an attempt to get you to disclose incriminating information.
+After all, the entire criminal litigation process is, in many ways, dehumanizing, particularly at the arrest phase — for example, you may have been verbally (and perhaps even physically) intimidated by law enforcement officers in an attempt to get you to disclose incriminating information.
 This can make defendants feel powerless.

 In Florida, there are a number of defenses that you may be able to utilize, including but not limited to the following:

-Licensed to practice in before the State courts of Florida, our team is prepared to help defend you in all types of criminal matters, including but not limited to:
+Licensed to practice in the state courts of Florida, our team is prepared to help defend you in all types of criminal matters, including but not limited to:

-DUI penalties can have severe and long lasting effects on your privilege to drive as well as impact your ability for certain occupations.
-DUI is a complicated area in the law in that there are usually two actions pending against you at the same time; an administrative action by the DMV and a criminal case brought by the State of Florida.
+DUI penalties can have severe and long-lasting effects on your privilege to drive, as well as impact your eligibility for certain occupations.
+DUI is a complicated area in the law in that there are usually two actions pending against you at the same time: An administrative action by the DMV and a criminal case brought by the State of Florida.
 We do everything we can to place you in the best position possible.

-Whether you are charged with simple, domestic, or felony battery, it is important to have an attorney who understands and can guide you through the process.
-A conviction for battery can result in jail time, anger management courses, as well as other harsh sanctions.
-Regardless of the type of battery you are charged with you need an attorney who will advocate for your rights.
+Whether you were charged with simple, domestic, or felony battery, it is important to have an attorney who understands and can guide you through the process.
+A conviction for battery can result in jail time, anger management courses, and other harsh sanctions.
+Regardless of the type of battery you are charged with, you need an attorney who will advocate for your rights.

-While seemingly minor, theft offenses should be handled very carefully, as they are a “crime of dishonesty” that can have long lasting impacts.
+While seemingly minor, theft offenses should be handled very carefully, as they are “crimes of dishonesty” that can have long-lasting impacts.
 Generally speaking, a theft occurs when someone is intentionally deprived of their property, even if it is only temporary.

-When juveniles enter the justice system it can be a frightening and harrowing experience for both the juvenile and his or her parents.
-We work collaboratively with parents, the Department of Juvenile Justice, and the juvenile themselves to help prevent bad decisions from impacting their lives.
+When juveniles enter the justice system, it can be a frightening and harrowing experience for both the juvenile and their parents.
+We work collaboratively with parents, the Department of Juvenile Justice, and the juvenile themselves to help prevent bad decisions from impacting their life.

 It depends on the facts of your case.
 While Florida judges typically will not impose a sentence of community service when a significant amount of jail time is on the table, it may be an option in some misdemeanor cases.
 There may be other ways for you to avoid jail time as well, and our Bradenton criminal defense attorneys will do everything they can to protect your freedom.

-The short answer to this question is, “Yes.”
+The short answer to this question is, “yes.”
 Whether you are being charged with a misdemeanor or a felony, you have a lot at stake in your criminal case.
-Beyond fines, probation and incarceration, a criminal conviction can impact your life in many other ways as well.
+Beyond fines, probation, and incarceration, a criminal conviction can impact your life in many other ways.
 For example, you can find it more challenging to land a job, you can lose custody of your children, and you can lose other fundamental rights — potentially for the rest of your life.

 Also, it is important to understand that defending against criminal charges in Florida state court is not easy.
 If you do not know the law and understand how the Constitution protects you, you will be at a significant disadvantage.
 Hiring an experienced Bradenton criminal defense attorney allows you to level the playing field, and it gives you the best chance to avoid unnecessary consequences.